 The first ski races took place in New Zealand in the 1920s.
 Racing events became an important means of contact between the ski clubs in early years.
 The first nationwide ski championships were held at Ruapehu in 1929, and competitions between New Zealand and Australia began in the 1930s.
 Federated Mountain Clubs set up a ski sub-committee in 1931 and then a Ski Council in 1932 to organise these events.
-An independent New Zealand Ski Council (now the New Zealand Snowsports Council) was established in 1954.
-National and Australia-New Zealand competitions are now managed by Ski Racing New Zealand (SRNZ).
+An independent New Zealand Ski Council was established in 1954.
+National and Australia-New Zealand competitions are now managed by its successor organisation, Snow Sports New Zealand.

 The main informal opportunities for competitive skiing are interschool and Masters events.
-Masters skiing is a nationwide programme where adult competitors can measure their results (adjusted for age) against a standard.
+Masters skiing is a nationwide programme in which adult competitors can measure their results (adjusted for age) against a standard.